 top of page

-Non-Taxable Transaction Certificates (NTTCs) are a mechanism to help ensure that gross receipts tax (GRT) is not paid twice on the same sale.
-They are issued by buyers or lessors to sellers or lessees and are the best proof of a seller deductible (exempt) gross receipts.
+Nontaxable Transaction Certificates (NTTC) are a mechanism to avoid the double taxation (known as pyramiding) that can occur when sales are business-to-business.
+NTTCs are issued by buyers or lessors to sellers or lessees and are the best proof of that a seller's gross receipts are not subject to gross receipts tax (GRT).

 Types